microsoft/api-guidelines/azure/Guidelines.md

 > NOTE: A service is <b>not allowed</b> to introduce new required fields or remove any required fields in newer versions of the service.
-For PATCH, the their must be a similar JSON schema with no required fields nullable.
+For PATCH, there must be a similar JSON schema with no required fields nullable.
 ---

 ---